MugunthKumar/MKNetworkKit-Swift/README.md

 ```
 Run `carthage update` to build the framework and drag the built `MKNetworkKit.framework` into your Xcode project.

-We will release a stable tagged version soon.
+Version 1 of this release is available as a tag here[https://github.com/MugunthKumar/MKNetworkKit-Swift/tree/v1] for Cocoapods users.

 ###How to use
-Documentation is available on the [wiki page](https://github.com/MugunthKumar/MKNetworkKit-Swift/wiki)
+Documentation will soon be available on the [wiki page](https://github.com/MugunthKumar/MKNetworkKit-Swift/wiki)

 ###Licensing
 MKNetworkKit is licensed under MIT License.
 Attribution free licensing is available for a small license fee.
 Get an attribution free license from our [license store](http://blog.mugunthkumar.com/license-store/)